The five dimensional transformed Weyl$-$Yang$-$Kaluza$-$Klein theory of gravity: Revisit of the Reduced Equations of the WYKK Theory

-These results allow one to compute the dimensionally reduced field equations of the Weyl$-$Yang$-$Kaluza$-$Klein theory, where the source-free field equations become $\hat{D}_{ A}\hat{R}^{ A}\,_{BCD}=0$ in the five dimensions.
-It is useful to consider the alternative form of field equations (\ref{fe2}) to obtain the computational advantage in the orthonormal chart, as follows:
+Let us now investigate the dimensionally reduced field equations of the WYKK theory, where the source-free field equations become $\hat{D}_{ A}\hat{R}^{ A}\,_{BCD}=0$ in the five dimensions.
+It is useful to consider the equivalent form (\ref{fe1e}) of field equations (\ref{fe}) to obtain the computational advantage in the orthonormal chart, as follows:

 If we define